Individual causal effects from observational longitudinal studies with time-varying exposures: The cross-world causal effect

-In this section we assume that the distributions of the receptiveness factors and the data-generating mechanism are known (in particular the values of the parameters involved).
-We will show that under cross-world independence assumptions, as used in the field of causal mediation analysis \citep{Andrews2021}, the distribution of the CWCE can be expressed in terms of the data-generating distribution.
-In Section \ref{II} we will discuss under which assumptions the factual-world data can be used to draw inference on the CWCE when the SCM is not known.
+In this section, we assume that the distributions of $(\boldsymbol{U},\overline{N}_{Y})$ and the structural assignments in SCM \eqref{CH4indSCM} are known (in particular, the values of the parameters involved).
+We will show how the distribution of the CWCE can be expressed in terms of the data-generating distribution.
+In Section \ref{CH4II}, we will discuss under what assumption the CWCE distribution becomes identifiable from observational data.